SandroContreras/PowerBankController/README.md

 Eight 18650 batteries are wired in parallel to a boost converter charging module.
 The charging module powers the Pico Board and the OLED Display.
 To achieve battery health displays a voltage divider is used to safely bring down the voltage towards an ADC pin.
 The display is programmed to display the reported battery health percentage for the user.

 ## Optimizations
-I will talk about how wiring schemes were improved and practical design ideas
+Will cover:
+- Improved wiring layout
+- Practical design refinements
+- Considerations for safety and reliability

 ## Lessons Learned
 This was my first time soldering.
 I quickly learned the soldering process through soldering the Battery Case Holders to the Charging Module.
-This project has taught me to appreciate the use of Solder Flux for creating superior solder and for desoldering.
+This project also taught me the importance of solder flux, both for creating clean joints and for desoldering.

 ## Data Flow
-I will include a Diagram of how Pico and OLED displays battery Health with ADC pin 26
+A diagram showing how the Pico and OLED handle battery health via ADC (Pin 26) is planned.

 ## Circuit Diagram
-A Circuit Diagram will be included soon.
+A full schematic will be added soon.

 ## Included Modules
 - 'bisect.py' - From the Python Standard Library (CPython 3.13)